d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 $$Y_{ij} = \beta_{0j} + \beta_{1j}Age{i} + \epsilon_{ij}$$

-The slope of this regression identifies the coefficient of differencial expression. **F test** with 0.05 cutoff was then used to identify the significance of the coefficients.
+The slope of this regression identifies the coefficient of differencial expression. **F test** with 0.05 cutoff was then used to identify the significance of the coefficients and the coefficients variances were calculated.

+### Meta-analysis of the datasets

+Firstly the global metaanalysis was conducted to identify DEGs across all tissues.

+Next, the same analysis was conducted separately for each tissue. ???

-To identify genes differentially expressed in tissue across all datasets we applied **meta regression** with the corresponding function from the PyMare package.
+To identify genes differentially expressed in tissue across all datasets we applied **meta regression** with the corresponding function from the **PyMare** package.
 This function takes as input the estimated regression coefficients for individual datasets and the variance of these coefficients.
 It produces weighted assessments of gene expression effects, taking into account the level of uncertainty.

-### Meta-analysis of the datasets

-Firstly the global metaanalysis was conducted to identify DEGs across all tissues.
-For that the datasets with genes regression data were processed with the **PyMare** package.

-Next, the same analysis was conducted separately for each tissue.
+In our meta regression function, we passed the coefficient values, variances of coefficients, and tissue parameters and obtained..... ???

 ### GO enrichment analysis